efox12/leaderboard/README.md

 Moodle suggests that you do not hand code any new field into this file and use their database tool instead.

 #### XMLBD Editor
 This is Moodle's preferred way of creating and maintaining database tables.
 To access it go into admin settings->development->XMLDB-editor.
 In that page you will see all of the plugins with database tables.
-Click on '[Load]' and then '[Edit].
+Click on '\[Load]' and then '\[Edit]'.
 From there you will be able to create new tables and update old ones.
 Changes will be pushed to install.xml when saving.

 *  Note: To apply these changes you will need to uninstall and reinstall the plugin, however the entire database will be wiped.
 The other option is to include an upgrade.php file, and bump the version number to upgrade the database.
 [Info on adding upgrade.php](https://docs.moodle.org/dev/Upgrade_API)

 [More info on creating database records](https://docs.moodle.org/dev/Using_XMLDB)